TaygaHoshi/tt-project/Classes/Soldier.md

 		One handed specialization:
 			#TODO
 		Two handed specialization:
-			For 1 stamina, you can do a main hand unarmed attack as a rapid action after hitting with a two handed weapon.
+			#TODO
+		Bow specialization:
+			If you choose to stand still this turn, your ranged weapon attacks gain a +1 bonus to precision rolls.
+You can't move this turn if you use this ability.
-		Dual wielding melee specialization:
+		Dual wielding specialization:
 			You can spend 1 stamina to remove the -2 penalty on the attack with your off-hand weapon when performing a Dual Strike.
 		Wand and staff specialization:
 			#TODO